aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/mobi-to-xls/_index.md

----title: Convert MOBI to XLS via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert MOBI to XLS.
+---title: Convert Word to XLS, MOBI to XLS FREE Converter or Ruby SDKdescription: Free Conversion of MOBI to XLS by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---